2022 Potomac Chapter Professional Awards

 As was the case last year, all members and applicants will be notified in advance of the names of the winning firms and projects (although not the level of the award).

-All awards will be presented at our virtual Awards Gala on May 6, 2021.
+All awards will be presented at our Awards Gala in May, 2022.

 You’ll see the link to click to apply at the end of these details.

 The Potomac Chapter awards program is open to ASLA member individuals, firms, agencies, and academic institutions.
 Entries should either be designed by offices located in the DC metropolitan area OR be projects that are located in the DC metropolitan area.

 2022 AWARD WINNERS RECEIVE: